Shirley Bassey: 1960s

 In 1965, Bassey enjoyed her only Top 40 hit on the Billboard Hot 100 with the title song of the James Bond film, Goldfinger.
 The single "Goldfinger" was released in the US in January 1965, peaking at No 8.
-The original soundtrack for Goldfinger hit number-one in the US that year.
+The original soundtrack for Goldfinger hit no. 1 in the US that year.
 The "Goldfinger" theme song had a lasting impact on her career.
 In the sleeve notes for Bassey's 25th Anniversary Album (1978), Peter Clayton noted that: "Acceptance in America was considerably helped by the enormous popularity of ("Goldfinger")...But she had actually established herself there as early as 1961, in cabaret in New York.
 She was also a success in Las Vegas...'I suppose I should feel hurt that I've never been really big in America on record since "Goldfinger"...But, concertwise, I always sell out.'..."

-Her live 1965 album Shirley Bassey at the Pigalle, recorded during a sold-out run at the Pigalle in London, peaked at No. 15 on the UK album chart.
+Her live 1965 album Shirley Bassey at the Pigalle, recorded during a sold-out run at the Pigalle in London, peaked at no. 15 in the UK album chart.
 Also in 1965, she sang the title song for the James Bond spoof The Liquidator.
 Bassey recorded a song for the next Bond film, Thunderball (1965).
 "Mr Kiss Kiss Bang Bang" was not used in the movie, although the film's score follows its melodic theme.
-Written by John Barry and Leslie Bricusse, "Mr Kiss Kiss Bang Bang" was re-recorded by American singer Dionne Warwick, and then rejected in favor of a new song, "Thunderball", hastily written by Barry and given to Welsh singer Tom Jones after the film's producers decided the song over the opening credits must feature the film's title.
+Written by John Barry and Leslie Bricusse, "Mr Kiss Kiss Bang Bang" was re-recorded by American singer Dionne Warwick.
+This song was rejected in favour of a new one, "Thunderball", hastily written by Barry and given to Welsh singer Tom Jones after the film's producers decided the song over the opening credits must feature the film's title.

 In the aftermath of "Goldfinger" her UK sales started to falter as well: only two of her singles would enter the UK top 40 from 1966 to 1970.
-Her first album on United Artists, "I've Got a Song for You" (1966), spent one week on the chart.
+Her first album on United Artists, "I've Got a Song for You" (1966), spent one week in the charts.
 From 1966 to 1970, only two albums would chart, one of those a compilation.
 One of her best-known singles, "Big Spender" was released in 1967, charting just short of the UK top 20.

 Bassey began to live as a tax exile in 1968, during a period of very high income tax, and was unable to work in Britain for almost two years.
 In 1969, she appeared in NBC's The Spring Thing, a musical television special hosted by Bobbie Gentry and Noel Harrison.
-Guests included were Goldie Hawn, Meredith MacRae, Irwin C. Watson, Rod McKuen, and Harpers Bizarre.
+Guests included were Goldie Hawn, Meredith MacRae, Irwin C. Watson, Rod McKuen and Harpers Bizarre.